 In about 1934 Tom and Lily moved further up the street to live at No 36 next to the post office but tragedy was to strike there after they retired.
 It happened in November 1952 when both of them and their 7 year old granddaughter, Lorainne Hull, were killed by a gas leak while they were asleep.

 Four other names of fried fish dealers in Oulton and Woodlesford are listed in Kelly’s directories between the two world wars.
 Another two were recorded as being in the fish and chip business on National Registration Day on 29 September 1939 when the names, dates of birth, addresses and occupations of everybody in the country was taken and they were issued with identity cards.
 Three years earlier in his annual report the sanitary surveyor and inspector for the township, Percy Craven Higgins, noted that there were seven fried fish shops in the area, with one having been “discontinued” since 1935.
-Each of the shops were open at night and several were opening on Friday and Saturday afternoon.
+Each of the shops were open at night and several were opening on Friday and Saturday afternoons.
 The fish came either from the coast of the wholesale market at Leeds on a daily basis and was of good quality.
 “No complaints have been received of allowing offal to accumulate and the removal by wholesalers relieves a difficult problem,” he wrote.

 Fred Owen was listed in 1927 and appears to have gone into the fish and chip business after working as a bookkeeper and clerk for a clothing manufacturer.
 He was born in 1876 and was the son of William Craven Owen, a foreman builder who lived at Rose Cottage in Oulton, eventually ending his working days as a bricklayer on the Calverley estate.
 Going back to the 1640s he came from a long line of Owens who mainly earned a living as quarry owners and stone masons.